JonnyPickard/redux-fetch-examples/redux-selectors-example/README.md

-# Redux Selectors with ReSelect, Immutable JS & Normalized
+# Redux Selectors with ReSelect, Immutable JS & Normalized State

 ## About